curiousbrutus/illumenate/README.md

 # Illumenate

 Illumenate is an Android application exploring how music-driven flashlight patterns may support digital wellbeing and cognitive states.
-As a cognitive neuropsychologist, you’re applying brain-computer interface (BCI) principles to study the potential of audiovisual entrainment.
+As a cognitive neuropsychologist, I'am applying brain-computer interface (BCI) principles to study the potential of audiovisual entrainment.

 ## Vision & Purpose
 - Fuse neuroscience insights with user-friendly mobile tech